|Birth: ||Jan. 25, 1921|

-Other members in Thelma's family who served during World War II include her husband, Dennis Ferrell Blalock (an infantry commander with the Army); her brothers, Thomas William Stanborough (in the Navy, a survivor of the U.S.S.
-Arizona, later died in the Solomon Sea) and Zachariah T. Stanborough (a bomber pilot with the Army Air Corps); her father, Thomas Stanborough (a Ship's Master with the Merchant Marine, sunk by U-158 in the Gulf of Mexico); and numerous cousins.
+Other members in Thelma's family who served during World War II include her husband, Dennis Ferrell Blalock (a decorated infantry commander with the Army); her brothers, Thomas William Stanborough (in the Navy, a survivor of the U.S.S.
+Arizona, later died in the Solomon Sea) and Zachariah T. Stanborough (a bomber pilot with the Army Air Corps); her father, Thomas Stanborough (a naturalized American who served as Ship's Master with the Merchant Marine, sunk by U-158 in the Gulf of Mexico); and numerous cousins.

 A note about mental illness: This appears at the bottom of Thelma's biography because SHE made sure that depression and mental illness did not define her.
 Throughout her life, Thelma did battle with depression, but she sought help.
 She was able to live a full, happy, and rewarding life as a result.
 Sadly, she developed Alzheimer's disease in her final years, and this was too difficult for her to overcome.
 Research into mental illnesses such as depression and Alzheimer's disease continues to provide improved treatments and, hopefully, will one day lead to a cure for each of these conditions.